Routes · Namsan, Jung-gu

 Is it runnable in summer?

 Yes, more than people expect.
-The hill section is about 90% shaded, so even in July and August an early-morning run here is comfortable.
-Bring water.
-The fountains are at the bookends of the hill, not in the middle.
+The hill section is about 90% shaded, so even in July and August an early-morning run is comfortable.
+Bring water: the fountains are at the bookends of the hill, not the middle.

 -